s4izh/mini-scheme/README.md

 ## Overview

-`mini-scheme` is a minimalist (not finished) implementation a scheme-like programming language, created with an emphasis on learning and providing a foundation for experimenting with language implementation concepts.
+`mini-scheme` is a minimalist (not finished) implementation of a scheme-like programming language, created with an emphasis on learning and providing a foundation for experimenting with language implementation concepts.
 While the project currently offers a C-based interpreter, it is also intended to expand